linhaowei1/NLPDL/README.md

 # NLPDL
-Official Repository for assignments for Natural Language Processing with Deep Learning, 2022 Fall.
+Official Repository for assignments for ***Natural Language Processing with Deep Learning***, 2022 Fall.